jbock-java/jbock/README.md

 In the example above, `path` is a *required* param, while `verbosity` is an *optional* option.
+We call this property *skew*.
+There are four different skews:
+*required*, *optional*, *repeatable* and *flag*.
-This so-called *parameter skew* is determined by the parameter type, as described in the following section.
+Each option and param has a skew which is determined by its type, according to the following rules.

 ### Skew rules